Blue Hole, Jacob's Well, reservations, and heat timing

 The biggest Wimberley mistake is building a whole summer weekend around the idea of swimming without checking what time you can actually get in.
 Lock the water window first, then plan lunch, the square, and dinner around it.

-It usually gives you a more classic all-around swim-day rhythm, shade, space to linger, and a cleaner answer if the goal is to feel like you actually spent time in Wimberley instead of just touching one landmark.
+It usually gives you a more classic all-around swim-day rhythm, shade, space to linger, and an easier answer if the goal is to be like you actually spent time in Wimberley instead of just touching one landmark.

 Jacob's Well needs more specificity